Are your crooked teeth causing you social anxiety? Looking for a quick solution to straighten teeth?

 In addition, crooked teeth can create stress in the mouth and jaw joints, leading to or worsening temporomandibular joint dysfunction (TMD).
 This is because your teeth aren’t coming together in the way they should be.
 When your smile is aligned properly, the pressure and stress when you bite down are evenly distributed throughout the teeth.

 A misaligned smile can put excess pressure on some areas compared to others.
 In addition to causing pain and TMJ issues, you may also experience broken or cracked teeth because they’re taking on more pressure than they can support.

 Options for Straightening Crooked Teeth

 Fixing crooked teeth will not only vastly improve your appearance, but make a significant improvement on how you bite, chew, speak, and clean your teeth.
 Because many adults don’t want to wear braces, we offer options for fixing crooked teeth without braces.
 There are many treatment options for crooked teeth that are more subtle and work to get the look that you want:

-Porcelain Veneers: Porcelain veneers are thin shells of color-matched dental porcelain that cover the front and sides of your teeth.
+Porcelain veneers are thin shells of color-matched dental porcelain that cover the front and sides of your teeth.
 They’re considered a permanent dental restoration, fixing the crooked teeth for years to come.
 Porcelain veneers are custom-made to make sure that you have a beautiful, natural-looking smile when the restoration is finished.
 Learn more about porcelain veneers.